Tlamelo/simgr/README.md

 Simgr currently works on an Heroku instance (512MB, 4 cores) with up to 25MP images.

-## Features and Support
+## Features, Support, and Limitations

 - Image validation
-- WebP output support
 - Designed for low-memory platforms
-- Uses ImageMagick only - does not support GraphicsMagick
-- Supports UNIX platforms only
+- WebP output support - WebP input support will come when it's more supported
-- Colorspace correction when resizing
+- Colorspace correction when resizing - Only supports sRGB and Grayscale colorspaces
-- Requires ImageMagick v6.7.5+ (due to color correction)
+- Requires ImageMagick v6.7.5+ - GraphicsMagick is not supported
+- Requires UNIX platforms - Windows platforms are untested

 ## Supported Images